elasticio/api-docs/source/includes/_contracts.md

 --------------- | -------- | -----------
-type            | yes      | A value should be "contract" attributes.name | yes      | Name of the Contract attributes.available_roles[] | no      | The subset of roles from Tenant which given Contract belongs to
+type            | yes      | A value should be "contract" attributes.name | yes      | Name of the Contract attributes.available_roles[] | no      | The subset of Tenants roles the particular Contract belongs to

 ### Returns